haondt/linktiles/docs/configuration.md

 - default (when db engine is `redis`): `6379`

-The password to use for the database connection.
+The port to use for the database connection.

 ## Server behavior